MongoEngine/mongoengine/docs/guide/validation.rst

 Document Validation
 ====================

-By design, mongoengine strictly validates the documents right before they are inserted in MongoDB and make sure they are consistent with the fields defined in your models.
+By design, MongoEngine strictly validates the documents right before they are inserted in MongoDB and make sure they are consistent with the fields defined in your models.

-Mongoengine will not validate a document when an object is loaded from the DB into an instance of your model but this operation will fail under some circumstances (e.g: if there is a field in the document fetched from the database that is not defined in your model)
+Mongoengine will not validate a document when an object is loaded from the DB into an instance of your model but this operation will fail under some circumstances (e.g. if there is a field in the document fetched from the database that is not defined in your model).

-Builtin validation
+Built-in validation
 =================

 Mongoengine provides different fields that encapsulate the corresponding validation